Mongolia in Winter: 10 Things to Do When Temperatures Drop

 The Khuvsgul Lake Ice Festival is one of Mongolia’s most unique festivals to experience.
 Not many tourists make the trek to experience this annual tradition on Khuvsgul Lake in the middle of winter, and they’re missing out.

-The Ulgii Eagle Festival is held over two days at the beginning of October every year.
-It’s one of the most popular festivals for tourists in Mongolia, drawing thousands of foreigners out to watch these hunters in action each season.
+Ulgii’s main eagle festival, the Golden Eagle Festival is held every year during the first weekend of October.
+It’s one of the most popular festivals for tourists in Mongolia, drawing upwards of 2,000 visitors who come out to watch these hunters in action each year.

 While the Eagle Festival is great, travelers shouldn’t end their travel experience there.
 Instead, plan to spend a few extra days with an eagle hunter and his family to really get to know this ancient tradition firsthand.
 Living with the eagle hunters is the best way to learn about this rare and quickly disappearing culture.

-During a stay with the eagle hunters, you’ll ride horses alongside them as they carry their eagles on their arms, perched on a wooden crutch for support, and head into the mountains to see these eagles hunt in the wild.
-Watch carefully as the eagle hunter slowly removes their eagle’s hood from over its eyes giving the eagle the chance to spot a fox or rabbit in the distance.
-The power these Golden Eagles unleash as they soar at speeds of 200 kmh towards their prey is unlike anything else you’ll ever witness in the world.
+During a stay with the eagle hunters, you can ride horses alongside them as they carry their eagles on their arms, perched on a wooden crutch for support, and head into the mountains to see these eagles hunt in the wild.
+Watch carefully as the eagle hunter slowly removes their eagle’s hood from its eyes giving the eagle the chance to spot a fox or rabbit in the distance.
+The power these Golden Eagles unleash as they soar at unthinkable speeds towards their prey is unlike anything else you’ll ever witness in the world.

-To get to Ulgii for the Eagle Festival you’ll need to take a domestic flight from Ulaanbaatar to Bayan-Ulgii.
-Flights are not cheap and can cost $500.
-Flights can be booked with Aero Mongolia or Hunnu Air.
+To get to Ulgii to meet the Eagle Hunters, you’ll need to take a domestic flight from Ulaanbaatar to Bayan-Ulgii.
+Flights are about $150 USD each way and can only be booked with the Mongolian national carrier, MIAT.

 Mongolia’s answer to the camel festivals held in the Middle East, the Thousand Camel Festival is deep-rooted in tradition and camel herder culture.